-We adapt a data independence argument from Wolper [34].
 The argument assumes that for each trace, there is a fixed subset of all occurrences of data values in the trace, called the set of input occurrences.
 Formally, this subset can be arbitrary, but to make the argument work, input occurrences should typically be the data values that are provided as actual parameters of method invocations.
-Thus, in the program of figure 1, the input occurrences are the parameters of enq(d) events, whereas parameters of deq(d) events are not input occurrences.
+Thus, in the program of Figure 1, the input occurrences are the parameters of enq(d) events, whereas parameters of deq(d) events are not input occurrences, since they are provided as return values.

 Let us introduce some definitions.
 A trace is differentiated if all its input occurrences are pairwise different.
-A renaming is any function $f : \mathbb{D} \mapsto \mathbb{D}$ on the domain of data values.
+A renaming is any function $f : \mathbb{D} \to \mathbb{D}$ on the domain of data values.
 A renaming f can be applied to trace $\sigma$ , resulting in the trace $f(\sigma)$ , where each data value d in $\sigma$ has been replaced by f(d).
 A set $\Sigma$ of traces is data independent if for any trace $\sigma \in \Sigma$ the following two conditions hold: